opennextjs/opennextjs-aws/README.md

 Recall in the [Server function](#server-lambda-function) section, the server function uses the `NextServer` class from Next.js' build output to handle requests. `NextServer` does not seem to set the correct `Cache Control` headers.

-To workaround the issue, the server function checks if the request is to an HTML page.
+To work around the issue, the server function checks if the request is to an HTML page.
 And it will set the `Cache Control` header:

 ```
 public, max-age=0, s-maxage=31536000, must-revalidate